 Silky Oaks Children’s Home was founded by the Open Brethren and first opened in Toowong, Brisbane, Queensland in 1940.
 In 1946 the Home was relocated to Manly.
-Former Silky Oaks resident Diane Tronc shares historical photos of the Home and the May 2011 Silky Oaks Reunion.
+Former Silky Oaks resident Diane Tronc shares historical photos of the Home, her foster family and the Silky Oaks Reunion in May 2011.

-Heather Templeman shares a photo and memories of cleaning the floor at Catherine Booth Salvation Army Girls Home.
+Heather Templeman shares of photo of herself, aged 13, at Catherine Booth Salvation Army Girls Home.

 It was our day to wash and polish the dining room floor.
 It was really quite big.
 We had already been on our hands and knees from washing the floor.
 After the floor had dried, we had to get down on our hands and knees again and rub the polish on.
 So our knees were sore so we thought well, we’ll go and get some rags and put them on our feet and run up and down and polish the floor that way and have some fun.
 We got a hiding for it but we had fun.